 General Approach to Escalation and Disagreements

-(See also Inter-Agency Escalation Policy and Procedure on the SSCP website)
+(See also The Surrey FaST Resolution Process on the SSCP website)

-If the professionals are unable to resolve differences through discussion and/or meeting within a time scale, which is acceptable to both of them, their disagreement must be escalated and addressed by more experienced / more senior staff.
+If the professionals are unable to resolve differences through discussion and/or meeting within a time scale, which is acceptable to both, their disagreement must be escalated and addressed by more experienced / more senior staff.
 This should be referred to the Service Manager, or Head of Service Child Protection and Statutory Review Service.

 Where a professional in any agency has concerns about the response of another agency, it is expected that the individual professional will take responsibility for raising those concerns through their line management and across to other agencies in accordance with these procedures.

 With respect to most day-to-day difficulties this will require a Children's Services Team Manager liaising with her/his equivalent in the relevant agency, e.g.: